-RepairPal has identified the most common problems with the Toyota as reported by actual vehicle owners.
+RepairPal has identified the most common problems for 34 Toyota models based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 At higher mileages (125,000+) the Engine Coolant Temperature Sensor may intermittently stop working, especially when the vehicle is fully warmed up.
 This can cause the engine to stall unexpectedly.

 The 1998-2003 Toyota Sienna 3.0L V6 may start and stall, or start and run at very low engine speeds when the engine is cold.

 The issue is a failed or dirty idle air control valve.
 This valve is mounted under the throttle body, and modulates airflow to the engine under certain conditions.
 When the valve becomes dirty, or when the valve fails, proper airflow to the engine is not achieved.
 This results in start and stall, and low RPM.

 To correct the issues, the idle air control valve will need to be tested, and cleaned or replaced.

 To help decrease the frequency of this issue, change the air filter no less than once per year.

 The power steering pump and power steering hoses tend to develop leaks, particularly in the V6 models.

 The ignition coil inside the distributor may fail.
 Our technicians tell us this may result in a hesitation on acceleration, especially when the vehicle is warming up on cold, rainy days.
 The pickup coils inside the distributor can also fail and cause a no-start condition.
 There have also been some failures of the radio noise suppressors inside the distributors, which can short out.
 Our technicians recommend replacing the whole distributor with a complete, genuine Toyota distributor if any of its components fail.